jkedra/jkedra.github.io/_drafts/ssh.md

 #### Oracle Oddities

 We have two nodes between us and the database we are interested in.
-So it already look complicated.
+It already looks complicated.
 But it is even more complex because of the RAC's configuration which is a nightmare.
-First the RAC usually exposes [SCAN](g:Oracle SCAN) [round-robin DNS](we:) address.
-SCAN makes the hacker's life complicated.
-SCAN is a kind of dispatcher which takes the incoming traffic and redirects it further to another Virtual IP ([VIP](we:Virtual IP).
+First, the RAC usually exposes [SCAN](g:Oracle SCAN) [round-robin DNS](we:) address.
+SCAN makes hacker's life complicated.
+SCAN is a kind of dispatcher which takes the incoming traffic and redirects it further to another Virtual IP ([VIP](we:Virtual IP)).
 And there can be a few of them depending on the cluster size.
 What a headache!
 How overcome it?

 My solution?
 Skip the SCAN completly.
 Use the VIP only.
 Connect to VIP directly.
 Test it first.
 Forward a single VIP, skip the SCAN.